 Whether using W2s or 1099s, this structure will help the parent company avoid a big audit bill and allow the company to get a cheaper policy for the office employees.
 Insurance companies are more willing to cover the plain vanilla office exposure when the high risk employees (or uninsured contractors) are out of the underwriting picture.
 You’ll still have to go to specialty markets for the high risk employees, but under this regime, at least the office employees won’t be subjected to those more expensive rates.

 Independent contractors have been used by companies forever, but the massive growth of the 1099 economy turned things into the wild west.
 While there’s no perfect fix here, we think these are some tips to start down the right path.
+Considering retention insurance as a risk management strategy can help on-demand companies protect their bottom line, improve risk management practices, and maintain compliance with evolving regulations.
 Talk to your lawyer for more tips to make sure you’re on the right side of employment law, and talk to us for any help on the insurance side.
 We can be found at email@example.com or (646)-854-1058.

 [vc_btn title=”GET A QUOTE” style=”outline-custom” outline_custom_color=”#ee2524″ outline_custom_hover_background=”#ee2524″ outline_custom_hover_text=”#ffffff” shape=”square” size=”lg” align=”center” link=”url:https%3A%2F%2Fapp.foundershield.com%2Fusers%2Fsign_up|||”]